-Addressing again the coherence and novelty of generated stories, authors of \cite{story3} propose a three-stage structure corresponding to imagination, reasoning and writing capabilities of human.
+Addressing again the coherence and novelty of generated stories, authors of \cite{story3} propose a three-stage structure corresponding to imagination, reasoning and writing capabilities of humans.
 The first stage (\textit{imagine}) focuses on the sequential consistence by extracting the visual topic of a frame through the combination of the current visual features and the sentence generated in the previous step.
-The knowledge part targets the content of narratives and consists of three graph types: a general commonsense knowledge graph, a scene graph and an event graph.
-A GCN applied on each graph selects the most suitable knowledge parts, which are combine to form the second stage (\textit{reason}).
+The knowledge part targets the content of narratives and comprises three graph types: a general commonsense KG, a scene graph and an event graph.
+A GCN applied on each graph selects the most suitable knowledge parts, which are combined to form the second stage (\textit{reason}).
 Both \textit{imagine} and \textit{reason} outputs are fed to the third stage (\textit{write}), which is responsible for generating the story.